boutiques/boutiques/README.md

 At runtime, a __value__ is assigned to each input in ```inputs```.

 * Inputs of type "String" may contain any string (encoding is not specified).
-* Inputs of type "Numeric" must contain a string representing a number.
+* Inputs of type "Number" must contain a string representing a number.
 * Inputs of type "File" must contain a string representing a file path (absolute or relative to the execution directory).
 * Inputs of type "Flag" must contain a boolean.